 The FLBGR RAB serves as a forum for discussion and exchange of information between the USACE Omaha District, CDPHE and stakeholders.
 The RAB provides the stakeholders the opportunity to participate in the review of technical documents, keep abreast of the status and progress of the munitions response activities and be a part of the decision making process.
 The RAB also assures that the response activities at the site are consistent with the current and future land uses.
 A testament to this goal is the project prioritization process that was implemented at the FLBGR in which the RAB provides direct input and guidance to the USACE and CDPHE project managers regarding the priorities for the munitions response activities at the site.

 Re-Visiting Project Prioritization

-At the Board's discretion, the FLBGR RAB also utilizes a Technical Assistance for Public Participation (TAPP) contractor.
-The TAPP contractor provides the RAB a third party, non-biased, technical evaluation of the munitions response activities at the site.
+At the Board's discretion, the FLBGR RAB can also utilize a Technical Assistance for Public Participation (TAPP) contractor, if needed.
+The TAPP contractor can provide the RAB a third party, non-biased, technical evaluation of the munitions response activities at the site.

-The RAB generally meets the second Wednesday of every third month.
+The RAB generally meets Bi-Annually typically in April and October.
 RAB meetings consist of a status briefing of ongoing field efforts and special topics, as required.
-To obtain more information regarding the RAB’s roles and responsibilities concerning the FLBGR, please contact the CDPHE Community Involvement office at 303.692.3373 or the USACE Public Affairs Office at 402.221.3908.
+To obtain more information regarding the RAB’s roles and responsibilities concerning the FLBGR, please contact the CDPHE Community Involvement office at 303.692.3373 or the USACE Public Affairs Office at 1.888.835.5971.